xpack-3rd-party/googletest-xpack/README.md

 #### Include folders

-The following folders should be used during the build:
+The following folders should be passed to the compiler during the build:

 - `googletest/include`
 - `googlemock/include`

-The header files can then be included in user projects with statements like:
+The header files to be included in user projects are:

 ```c++
 #include "gtest/gtest.h"
 #include "gmock/gmock.h"
 ```

-#### Source folders
+#### Source files

-- `googletest`
-- `googlemock`

 The source file to be added to user projects are: